International Refugee Assistance Project (IRAP)

 Court Monitoring

-Students participating in this project have researched immigration court policies and monitored their impact on immigrants and refugees.
-Two areas of particular focus for this project are (1) access to documents and materials in an immigrant or refugee’s native language; and (2) access to technology to attend their proceedings remotely.
+Students participating in this project researched immigration court policies and monitored their impact on immigrants and refugees.
+Two areas of particular focus for this project were (1) access to documents and materials in an immigrant or refugee’s native language; and (2) access to technology to attend their proceedings remotely.

 Country Conditions Reporting

-In collaboration with the Nationalities Service Center (NSC), our students have researched and compiled country conditions reports for immigrants seeking asylum, withholding of removal, or cancellation of removal.
+In collaboration with the Nationalities Service Center (NSC), students researched and compiled country conditions reports for immigrants seeking asylum, withholding of removal, or cancellation of removal.
 In weighing whether to grant these types of relief, immigration officials and judges consider country conditions.
-Our students’ research will assist NSC attorneys and clients in their claims by providing up-to-date information on various topics ranging from the treatment of LGBTQ individuals in Jamaica to health systems in Mexico.
+Topics of research were wide-ranging, including LGBTQ+ rights in Latin America, child labor in Guatemala, health systems in Mexico, the treatment of Chinese Christians in Indonesia, and political repression in Eastern Europe, among others.

 How can I join:

-Interested students should apply here and contact Maya Bradley (mayacb@pennlaw.upenn.edu) or Hanna Santanam (hannasan@pennlaw.upenn.edu) with any questions.
+Interested students should apply here and contact Rachel Kabat (rkabat@penncareylaw.upenn.edu) or Sarah Jaklitsch (sej28@penncareylaw.upenn.edu) with any questions.

 This work is likely to be New York bar eligible.